onflow/flow/flips/20220811-fungible-tokens-metadata.md

     }
 ```

-Also, based on the experience acquired developing the NFT views a `FTView` that gives a fill picture of the FT, wrapping other views, is considered necessary
+Also, based on the experience gained from the NFT metadata standard, implementations are required to provide an  `FTView` view, which provides a full picture of the FT.
+It wraps the `FTDisplay` and `FTVaultData` views.

 ```cadence
     /// FTView wraps FTDisplay and FTVaultData, and is used